J.K. Rowling and Other Assorted Rich Fools Want to Cancel ‘Cancel Culture’

 None of this is new, of course.
 Conversations about “cancel culture” and how valid it actually is have become mind-numbingly common—so common, in fact, that it almost doesn’t feel worth discussing this pointless, vacuous letter.
 But as these writers have shown themselves to be just as intolerant of debate as they allege their dissenters have become, they have aligned themselves with Trump in their fear of democratized discourse—of a world in which, yes, bad ideas can lose you a job that is solely based on the quality of your ideas and your ability to express them.

-But let’s return to the word “censoriousness”—ha!—for just one moment.
-This, above all, is the issue with most debates surrounding “cancel culture” and “free speech” and all those other things twerps on Reddit, these writers, and our dumb president love to whine about.
-Even if every single controversial person’s work cost them their jobs and livelihoods—a thing that I cannot stress enough is really not happening to any actual person—that would not be censorship.
-First and most obviously, that would not be an action taken by the government—which, you know, is what actual censorship is.
-But even more importantly, losing your platform simply means that a company has decided the value you produce is not equivalent to the liability you present.
+The issue with “cancel culture,” as described by twerps on Reddit, these writers, and our dumb president, is that it does not exist.
+It connotes a concerted effort to take away people’s livelihoods when in reality, losing your platform simply means that a company has decided the value you produce is not equivalent to the liability you present.
 In other words: if you love the “marketplace of ideas” so much, you have to be prepared for the possibility that the market will decide your stale takes aren’t worth the price of day-old bread.

 But the most hilarious part of The Letter is this sentence: “The restriction of debate, whether by a repressive government or an intolerant society, invariably hurts those who lack power and makes everyone less capable of democratic participation.”